top of page

 -

-What is the Town Hall Quarter Programme?The Town Hall Quarter scheme, Watford Borough Council’s major transformation programme, will deliver an exciting range of improvements and enhancements to the area surrounding the town’s historic Town Hall building, revitalising the area and making it an exciting and attractive destination for the community, residents and business.
-The programme reflects the council’s continuing high level of ambition for the town and its commitment to Watford’s heritage and creativity, securing the long term future of much loved local landmarks, the Town Hall and Watford Colosseum and the town’s Museum and Heritage service.
-The plans have a strong focus on enterprise and new business, recognising that Watford is a great location for entrepreneurs and growing businesses.
-To complete the transformation, the scheme will also deliver more appealing public spaces and much needed new homes, all within the new town centre destination.
+What is the Town Hall Quarter Programme?The Town Hall Quarter is an ambitious programme, which is transforming the historic Town Hall, Watford Colosseum and the surrounding area, bringing an exciting range of improvements right to the heart of Watford town centre.
+By revitalising the area, we are creating an exciting and attractive destination for local people, business, visitors and the wider community.
+The plans have a strong focus on enterprise and new business, recognising that Watford is a great location for entrepreneurs and growing businesses.To complete the transformation, the scheme will also deliver more appealing public spaces and much needed new homes, all within the new town centre destination.

 -